rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

 ### Platinum

-* Everything from the Bronze package.
+* Everything from the Gold package.
 * You get a bigger logo and will be listed in the top section of the package sponsors (sorted by confirmed date of sponsorship).
 * Plus: Your company will be added to a "Hall of Fame" page (see below)

 ### Gold

-* Everything from the Bronze package.
+* Everything from the Silver package.
 * You get a bigger logo and will be listed higher up on these pages.
 * Plus: your logo in presentations about RGSoC (see below).